Assamica Oolong Tea from tea trees in north Thailand

-DMS Bai Yai Assamica Oolong Tea, fermented beyond a medium degree of, fermentation, will be best infused with a dosage of 3-5 grams of tea leaves on 300ml of water at a temperature around 85°C and with an infusion period of 2 – 3 minutes.
-Always good for sated 2 infusions, while a third infusion definitely still has a good potential for excitement.
+Use 3 grams of DMS Bai Yai Assamica Oolong Tea on 200ml of water at a temperature around 85°C. Then, let infuse for 2 – 3 minutes for a first infusion.
+This tea will always be good for 2 full-value infusions.
+However, a third infusion definitely still has a good potential for excitement.

 Of course, tea masters performing a Gong Fu Cha will infuse such Oolong tea a lot more often.
 However, they will usually apply higher dosages and work with shorter infusion periods.